tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

   and Results are calculated in the same manner across the entire network.

 In addition, the block version is the parent of two further sub versions:
-  *RPCVersion* and *ABCIVersion*.
+**RPCVersion** and **ABCIVersion**.These are denoted using semantic versioning.
-These are denoted using semantic versioning.
 Changing the block protocol will require either a new major or minor release for each of these versions as the data structures they serve have changed, however major and minor releases wouldn't necessarily mean a block protocol change.

 #### RPCVersion